Large indirect economic impacts of tropical cyclones shaped by disaster response

 Abstract

-Tropical cyclones (TCs) have direct economic impacts, destroying property, crops, and infrastructure.
+Tropical cyclones (TCs) have direct economic impacts, destroying property and infrastructure.
 However, the sign and magnitude of their indirect impacts via longer-term changes in economic output remain unclear.
-Here we use data on TC winds and county-level income in the U.S. to quantify the indirect impacts of TCs on incomes in the years following a TC.
-We find a nonlinear response of income growth to TCs: most TCs persistently depress income, but the strongest TCs do not appear to affect income, likely due to the compensating effect of federal disaster aid following strong storms.
-We find that TCs have collectively reduced U.S. income by $30 trillion over 1980-2019, >20 times their direct losses.
-These findings highlight that disaster response can ameliorate indirect disaster impacts, but that to date such responses have not avoided large accumulating losses from TCs.
+Here we use data on TC winds and county-level income in the U.S. to quantify the long-term indirect impacts of TCs.
+We find a nonlinear response of income growth to TCs, where damages initially increase with storm size but diminish for the largest storms.
+We show that this is likely due to the compensating effect of disaster aid following strong storms.
+We find that TCs have reduced U.S. income by $33 trillion over 1980-2019, >25 times their direct losses, but estimate that losses would have been nearly 70% larger absent disaster aid.
+These findings highlight that disaster response can ameliorate indirect disaster impacts, but that to date such responses have only partially avoided large accumulating losses from TCs.

 DOI